syncfusion-content/winui-docs/winui/TreeView/Expand-collapse.md

 By default, the Treeview items will be in collapsed state.
 You can define how the nodes to be expanded while loading the TreeView by using [AutoExpandMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_AutoExpandMode) property.

 The `AutoExpandMode` property is only applicable for bound mode.
-For Unbound mode you need to set `IsExpanded` property to `true` while creating the nodes, to be in expanded state while loading the TreeView.
+For Unbound mode, you need to set `IsExpanded` property to `true` while creating the nodes, to be in expanded state while loading the TreeView.

 * None : All items are collapsed when loaded.
 * RootNodes : Expands only the root item when loaded.